One by One (Foo Fighters album): Production

 In April 2002, the band discarded the recordings and took a break.
-The members then each started individual projects: Grohl became the full-time Queens of the Stone Age drummer for a tour, Shiflett started the Viva Death and Jackson projects with his brother Scott and rejoined his former band Me First and the Gimme Gimmes, Hawkins played with Jane's Addiction bassist Eric Avery, and Mendel both played with Juno and reunited with his former bandmate William Goldsmith in The Fire Theft.
+The members then each started individual projects: Grohl became the full-time Queens of the Stone Age drummer for a tour, Shiflett started the Viva Death and Jackson projects with his brother Scott and rejoined his former band Me First and the Gimme Gimmes, Hawkins played with Jane's Addiction bassist Eric Avery, and Mendel both played with Juno and reunited with his former bandmate William Goldsmith in the Fire Theft.
 Later on April, they reunited for the Foo Fighters' scheduled concert at the 2002 Coachella Valley Music and Arts Festival, which Grohl felt could be the last the band would perform.
 During the rehearsals, the tensions broke out in huge fights, especially between Grohl and Hawkins.
 The musicians decided to at least perform in Coachella before deciding whether to continue playing together or end the band.
 After enjoying their performance, the bandmembers decided to remain united and returned to re-recording the album.

-Grohl decided to take a two-week period before the QOTSA went on tour to work on the Foo Fighters record, and after consulting Raskulinecz decided to promote him to producer.
+Grohl decided to take a two-week period before Queens of the Stone Age went on tour to work on the Foo Fighters record, and after consulting Raskulinecz decided to promote him to producer.
 First, Grohl visited Hawkins in Topanga to rework the songs that had already been done and show new compositions, such as "Times Like These", "Low", and "Disenchanted Lullaby".
-Then Grohl and Hawkins went to Virginia to redo the drum, vocal and guitar tracks across a twelve-day period, and Mendel and Shiflett were later called to record their parts in Los Angeles' The Hook Studios, which were mostly done with the supervision of Raskulinecz, as Grohl had to go back to QOTSA.
+Then Grohl and Hawkins went to Virginia to redo the drum, vocal and guitar tracks across a twelve-day period, and Mendel and Shiflett were later called to record their parts in Los Angeles' The Hook Studios, which were mostly done with the supervision of Raskulinecz, as Grohl had to go back to Queens of the Stone Age.
 The only remaining track from the original sessions was "Tired of You", which features a guest appearance by Queen guitarist Brian May.
-Two of the demos would leak online in 2012, with the other five unreleased demos being leaked on Reddit in 2015.
+Two of the demos would leak online in 2012.

 The title One by One—taken from a lyric on "All My Life", and for which the spelling 1 X 1 was also considered—was chosen according to Grohl because "it somehow made sense", and even worked as a reference to relationships—"one person by another person, or one after another".
 The singer added that the word one is frequently used in the album's lyrics, meaning either loneliness or continuation.